kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

                return "", stacktrace.NewError("Executing command returned an failing exit code with logs: %+v", string(*logOutput))
             }
             ```
-            2. Convierta el valor de logout del comando anterior en un string para obtener la dirección ENR del bootnode
-      1. Iniciar el resto de los nodos con la ayuda del bootnode para poder conectar con la red
-         1. Agregue el primer nodo
-            1. Implemente el objeto `services.ContainerCreationConfig`
-               1. Utilice los archivos estáticos `genesis.json`y `password.txt` utilizando los identificadores configurados en el método `Configure` del test, con la función `WithStaticFiles` del builder
-               1. Establezca los puertos `8545` para el protocolo `tcp` y el puerto `30303` para el protocolo `tcp` y `udp` utilizando la función `WithUsedPorts()` del builder
-            1. Implemente la función anónima que devuelve el objeto `services.ContainerRunConfig`
-               1. Utilice la función `services.NewContainerRunConfigBuilder()` para crear el objeto `services.ContainerRunConfig` a retornar
-                  1. Obtenga el filepath del archivo `genesis.json` utilizando el mapa `staticFileFilepaths` que recibe la función anónima como argumento
-                  1. Obtenga el filepath del archivo `password.txt` utilizando el mapa `staticFileFilepaths` que recibe la función anónima como argumento
-                  1. Cree el entryPoint a ejecutar en el container con el comando necesario para lanzar un nodo de Ethereum,
-                     1. Escriba el comando para inicializar el genesis block
-                        1. Especifique un valor para el `datadir`
-                        1. Especifique la ubicación del archivo de genesis block usando el filepath previamente obtenido
-                     1. Escriba el comando para inicializar el nodo dentro de la red.
-El mismo deberá escribirlo a continuación del comando de inicialización y usando el operador `&&` para ejecutar comandos secunciales en un entrypoint
-                        1. Especifique la ubicación del `datadir`
-                        1. Especifique el `network ID` recuerde que este valor ya está definido en el genesis block
-                        1. Habilite el servidor `HTTP-RPC`
-                        1. Especifique la `dirección IP` para el servidor HTTP-RPC
-                        1. Especifique las `API's ofrecidas` sobre la interfaz HTTP-RPC colocandole los siguientes valores `admin,eth,net,web3,miner,personal,txpool,debug`
-                        1. Especifique la `aceptación de todos los dominios` como origen colocando el valor '*'
-                        1. Especifique la `IP` del nodo
-                        1. Especifique el `puerto` que la red privada estará escuchando
-                        1. Establezca el `bootnode` colocando la dirección ENR del bootnode
-            1. Llame a la función `networkCtx.AddService` pasandole un identificador del servicio y los 2 argumentos establecidos en el paso anterior
-         1. Controle que el nodo está correctamente cargado y funcionando
-            1. Implemente nuevamente la llamada al método `waitForStartup` para controlar si el nodo está corriendo exitosamente
-         1. Obtenga la dirección `enode` del nodo ya que el resto de los nodos la necesitarán para poder vincularse a este
-         1. Conecte el nodo con sus pares
-            1. Conecte el nodo cargado uno por uno con el resto de los nodos (a excepción del bootnode) que están ejecutandose.
-Puede conectarlos manualmente utilizando el comando `admin_addPeer` [que esta explicado en esta documentación](https://geth.ethereum.org/docs/rpc/ns-admin#admin_addpeer)
-            1. Compruebe que el nodo esta correctamente vinculado al resto.
-Puede listar la cantidad de peers utilizando el comando `admin_peers` [explicado en esta documentación](https://geth.ethereum.org/docs/rpc/ns-admin#admin_peers)
-         1. Repita los pasos anteriores para iniciar y vincular los nodos restantes a la red
-1. Implementar el método Run() del test
-   1. Ejecute una transacción para deployar el smart contract `hello_world` dentro de la red privada
-      1. Cree una instancia de Geth client que le será necesario para deployar el smart contract
-      1. Obtenga el private key de la cuenta firmante
-         1. Obtenga el contenido del archivo key de la cuenta firmante mediante el archivo `UTC--2021-08-11T21-30-29.861585000Z--14f6136b48b74b147926c9f24323d16c1e54a026` previamente cargado en el testsuite
-         1. Obtenga el contenido del password mediante el archivo `password.txt` previamente cargado en el testsuite
-         1. Obtenga el valor del private key mediante la función `keystore.DecryptKey` y pasandole los valores obtenidos del archivo key y password
-      1. Obtenga un transactor que va a ser necesario para poder ejecutar el deploy, recomendamos utilizar la función `NewKeyedTransactorWithChainID`
-      1. Ejecute la transacción para deployar el smart contract utilizando la función `DeployHelloWorld` provista por el binding `hello_world.go` la cual recibirá como parámetros el transactor y el Geth client
-      1. Controle que la transacción ha terminado exitosamente
-         1. Agregue el método auxiliar privado `waitUntilTransactionMined` al final del archivo
+            1. Cast the logout value, receive for the command, to an string which contains the bootnode's ENR address

+      1. Start the remaining nodes with the help of the bootnode
+         1. Add the first node
+            1. Implements the `services.ContainerCreationConfig` object
+               1. Load the following statics files:`genesis.json` and `password.txt` using the IDs previously set in the `Configure` method, with the `WithStaticFiles()` method of the builder
+               1. Set ports `8545` with `tcp` protocol and port `30303` with `tcp` and `udp` protocol, using the `WithUsedPorts()` method of the builder

+            1. Implements the anonymous function that returns the `services.ContainerRunConfig` object
+               1. Use the `services.NewContainerRunConfigBuilder()` function in order to create the `services.ContainerRunConfig` object to return
+                  1. Get the filepath of `genesis.json` file using the `staticFileFilepaths` map that the anonymous function receives as a parameter
+                  1. Get the filepath of `password.txt` file using the `staticFileFilepaths` map that the anonymous function receives as a parameter
+                  1. Create the entrypoint that contains the command to execute the Ethereum node into the container
+                     1. Write the command to init the genesis block
+                        1. Set `datadir` value
+                        1. Set the custom genesis block file using the filepath generated on the previous step
+                     1. Write the command to start the bootnode.
+It should be written after the init command and using the `&&` operator to execute them sequentially
+                        1. Set the `datadir` option
+                        1. Set the `network ID` option remember that it is defined in the `genesis.json` file
+                        1. Enable `HTTP-RPC` server
+                        1. Set the `IP address` of the `HTTP-RPC` server
+                        1. Set the `API's offered over the HTTP-RPC interface` using these values `admin,eth,net,web3,miner,personal,txpool,debug`
+                        1. Accept cross origin requests from any domain using this value `*`
+                        1. Set the `IP address` of the node
+                        1. Set the `port` of the node
+                        1. Set the `bootnode`using the ENR address previously get
+            1. Calls the function `networkCtx.AddService` and passes it a service identifier, and the others two arguments defined in the previous steps
+         1. Checks if the node is up and running
+            1. Implement the call to the `waitForStartup` method again to check if this node is running successfully

+         1. Get the `Enode` address that will be used to connect with the remaining nodes
+         1. Connect the node with peers (this must be done from the second loaded node)
+            1. Connect the node manually using the command `admin_addPeer` [explained on this document](https://geth.ethereum.org/docs/rpc/ns-admin#admin_addpeer)
+            1. Check the link between nodes.
+You can list the peers using the command `admin_peers` [explained on this document](https://geth.ethereum.org/docs/rpc/ns-admin#admin_peers)
+         1. Repet the previous steps in order to start and link the remaining nodes
+   1. Verify that running `bash scripts/build-and-run.sh all` generates output indicating that two tests ran (my_test and my_advanced_test) and that them passed
+1. Implements the Run() method of the test
+   1. Execute a transaction to deploy the `hello_world` smart contract into the private network
+      1. Create an instance of the Geth client which will be necessary to deploy the smart contract
+      1. Get the private key's signer account
+         1. Get the content of signer account's keystore file through the `UTC--2021-08-11T21-30-29.861585000Z--14f6136b48b74b147926c9f24323d16c1e54a026` file previously loaded into the testsuite
+         1. Get the password through the `password.txt` file previously loaded into the testsuite
+         1. Get the signer account's private key through the function `keystore.DecryptKey` and passes it the values get from the keystore file and the password file
+      1. Get a transactor which will be necessary to execute the deployment, we suggest using the function `NewKeyedTransactorWithChainID` to accomplish this step
+      1. Execute a transaction to deploy the smart contract using the function `DeployHelloWorld` provided by the binding `hello_world.go` which will receive the transactor and the Geth client as arguments
+      1. Check if the transaction has been successfully completed
+         1. Add the private helper function `waitUntilTransactionMined` at the end of the file
          ```
          func waitUntilTransactionMined(validatorClient *ethclient.Client, transactionHash common.Hash) error {
             maxNumCheckTransactionMinedRetries := 10